-Officer of Wellsford Real Properties, Inc. (a real estate

-Director (age as of March 1, 2021) Year First Became a Director Business Experience merchant bank) and was President of the predecessor of Wellsford Real Properties, Inc. since 1986.
-He is co-founder of Wellsford Strategic Partners, a private real estate investment company and is non-executive Chairman of Tiburon Lockers, Inc., a private rental locker company.
-C. Taylor Pickett (59) 2002 As Chief Executive Officer of the Company, Mr. Pickett brings to the Board a depth of understanding of our business and operations, as well as financial expertise in long-term healthcare services, mergers and acquisitions.
-Mr. Pickett has served as Chief Executive Officer of the Company since 2001 and as Director of the Company since May 2002.
-Mr. Pickett has also served as a member of the board of trustees of Corporate Office Properties Trust (NYSE:OFC), an office REIT focusing on U.S. government agencies and defense contractors, since November 2013.
-From 1993 to June 2001, Mr. Pickett served as a member of the senior management team of Integrated Health Services, Inc. ("IHS"), most recently as Executive Vice President and Chief Financial Officer.
-Prior to joining IHS, Mr. Pickett held various positions at PHH Corporation and KPMG Peat Marwick.
-Stephen D. Plavin (61) 2000 Mr. Plavin brings to the Board management experience in the banking, investment mortgage-based real estate investment trust sector, as well as significant experience in real estate capital markets transactions.
-Mr. Plavin is a Senior Managing Director of the Blackstone Group (since December 2012) and the Chief Executive Officer and a Director of Blackstone Mortgage Trust, Inc., a New York City-based mortgage REIT that is managed by Blackstone.
+Mr. Plavin has been a Senior Managing Director of the Blackstone Group.
+Mr. Plavin currently oversees Blackstone's commercial real estate lending and debt investing activities in Europe.
+Previously, from when he joined Blackstone until June 2021, Mr. Plavin was the Chief Executive Officer and a Director of Blackstone Mortgage Trust, Inc., an NYSE- listed commercial mortgage REIT that is managed by Blackstone.
 Prior to joining Blackstone, Mr. Plavin served as CEO of Capital Trust, Inc. (predecessor of Blackstone Mortgage Trust), since 2009.
-From 1998 until 2009, Mr. Plavin was Chief Operating Officer of Capital Trust and was responsible for all of the lending, investing and portfolio management activities of Capital Trust, Inc. Prior to that time, Mr. Plavin was employed for 14 years with Chase Manhattan Bank and its securities affiliate, Chase Securities Inc. Mr. Plavin held various positions within the real estate finance unit of Chase, and its predecessor, Chemical Bank, and in 1997 he became co-head of global real estate for Chase.
-Mr. Plavin was the Chairman of the Board of Directors of WCI Communities, Inc. (NYSE:WCIC), a publicly-held developer of residential communities from August 2009 until it was purchased by Lennar Corporation (NYSE:LEN and LEN.B) in February 2017.
-Burke W. Whitman (65) 2018 Mr. Whitman brings to the Board extensive leadership experience in military and corporate board and executive roles, as well as corporate financial and management experience in the healthcare sector.
-Since January 2019, he has served as CEO of Colmar Holdings, LLC (a private firm providing capital to enterprises committed to the common good).
-In addition, since June 2019, he has served as a member of the Board of Directors of Amicus Therapeutics (Nasdaq:FOLD) (Audit & Compliance Committee; Nominating & Governance Committee), and since January 2019, as a civilian member of the Reserve Forces Policy Board (Advisor to the Secretary of Defense).
-Previously, Mr. Whitman served concurrently in national military service and business roles.
-From 1985 to 2019, he served as a reserve officer of the U.S. Marine Corps, including full-time active duty from 1985 to 1988 and from 2009 to 2018, during which he led multiple combat deployments, served as the Commanding General of the 4th Marine Division and of Marine Forces Reserve, and retired as a Major General and the Corps' senior reservist.
-From 1988 to 2008, concurrent with his military roles, he also served as CEO and initially COO of Health Management Associates, Inc. (then NYSE:HMA) from 2005 to 2008, founding CFO of Triad Hospitals, Inc. (then NYSE:TRI) from 1998 to 2005, founding President and a member of the Board of Directors of Deerfield Healthcare (then a private company) from 1994 to 1998, Vice President of Finance of Almost Family (then Nasdag:AFAM) from 1992 to 1994, and Investment Banker with Morgan Stanley (NYSE:MS) from 1988 to 1992.
-In his civic roles, he serves as a member of the Board of Trustees of The Lovett School and the Board of Directors of the Marine Corps Heritage Foundation and has also served previously on the Board of Directors of the Toys for Tots Foundation (Chair of the Investment Committee) and the Board of Directors of the Federation of American Hospitals (Chair of the Audit Committee).
+From 1998 until 2009.
+Mr. Plavin was Chief Operating Officer of Capital Trust and was responsible for all of the lending, investing and portfolio management activities of Capital Trust, Inc. Prior to that time, Mr. Plavin was employed for 14 years with Chase Manhattan Bank and its securities affiliate.
+Chase Securities Inc. Mr. Plavin held various positions within the real estate finance unit of Chase, and its predecessor, Chemical Bank, and in 1997 he became co-head of global real estate for Chase.
+Mr. Plavin was also the Chairman of the Board of Directors of WCI Communities, Inc. (NYSE:WCIC), a publicly-held developer of residential communities from August 2009 until it was purchased by Lennar Corporation (NYSE:LEN and LEN.B) in February 2017.

+leadership experience, including executive and financial leadership in the healthcare sector.
+Since 2019, he has served as CEO of Colmar Holdings LLC (a private company) and member of the Board of Directors of Amicus Therapeutics (Nasdaq:FOLD) (Audit & Compliance Committee; Nominating & Governance Committee).
+Previously Mr. Whitman served in business and the military concurrently.
+In the military, he served as a reserve officer of the U.S. Marine Corps from 1985 to 2018, including full-time active duty from 2009 to 2018 during which he led multiple combat deployments and served as a General Officer and Commanding General.
+In business, he served as CEO, Board Director and initially COO of Health Management Associates (then NYSE:HMA) from 2005 to 2008, CFO of Triad Hospitals (then NYSE:TRI) from 1998 to 2005, and President and Board Director of Deerfield Healthcare (then a private company) from 1994 to 1998.
+He serves on the Board of Trustees of The Lovett School and the Board of Directors of the Marine Corps Heritage Foundation, and has served previously on the Reserve Forces Policy Board (Advisor to the Secretary of Defense), the Board of Directors of the Toys for Tots Foundation (Chair of the Investment Committee) and the Board of Directors of the Federation of American

-Business Experience
+Mr. Whitman brings to the Board corporate and military

+Burke W. Whitman (66)

+Year First

+Became a

+Director (age as of March 1, 2022) Director

+Hospitals (Chair of the Audit Committee).